AbhijitBiradar/HTTP-Status-Codes/README.md

 This means that the server in question has received your browser’s request headers, and is now ready for the request body to be sent as well.
 This makes the request process more efficient since it prevents the browser from sending a body request even though the headers have been rejected.

+100 Continue, this response means everything is functioning properly and can proceed.
+The code indicates the server is processing the request and can complete it.
+The 100 code is an interim response and tells you the request has not caused an error.

 ### HTTP Status Code 101: “Switching protocols.”

 Your browser has asked the server to change protocols, and the server has complied.

+101 Switching Protocol, the server received the data request and can comply.
+The server, however, will change protocols based on information in the Upgrade header field.
+This status code does not indicate an error.

 ### HTTP Status Code 102: "Processing".

 The 102 Processing status code means that the server has accepted the full request but has not yet completed it and no response is available as of  yet.
 An interim response used to inform the client that the server has accepted the complete request but has not yet completed it.

+102 Processing, the server received the request, but there isn't any response yet.
+The server is processing the request, which is ongoing.
+This code also indicates an error has not occurred.

 ### HTTP Status Code 103: “Early hints.”